It's the early days of winter here in Sydney and the chemists are full of pills and potions designed to help you avoid catching winter colds.

 Why: A powerful antioxidant that aids in the production and function of white blood cells, helps prevent cell damage, and is needed for the function of essential enzymes.

-Where to find it: Citrus fruits and drinks, and vegetables like red capsicum
+Where to find it: Citrus fruits, kiwifruit and strawberries, and vegetables like red capsicum, broccoli, brussel sprouts

 Did You know?
 Vitamin C is a water-soluble nutrient, meaning it is not stored in cells.
 Excess amounts pass through the body, so vitamin C can be consumed throughout the day.
 It is pretty easy to meet your Vitamin C RDI of 45mg if you eat fruit and veggies, for example, one medium kiwi fruit contains about 64mg vitamin C or ½ a cup of broccoli will give you 40mg.